City-Syntax/material-intensity/README.md

 # Material Intensity Predictor

-This repository implements a **TwoStageConditionalModel** for building material-intensity prediction in kg/m².
+This repository implements a **ThreeStageConditionalModel** for building material-intensity prediction in kg/m².
 The current pipeline combines calibrated material-occurrence prediction, conditional quantile regression for positive intensities, and a diagnostic joint residual layer used for correlation inspection and sampling realism checks.

 The current notebook and script implement three main components: